supermarsx/autogithubpullmerge/README.md

 - `--poll-interval` sets how often the application polls GitHub for updates in seconds.
 A value of `0` disables polling.
 - `--max-request-rate` limits the maximum number of GitHub requests per minute using a token bucket algorithm.
+When polling is enabled a background worker thread periodically invokes the GitHub API.

 ## Examples